IsaacShrestha/ember-simple-auth/README.md

 Following are the weaknesses found through manual code review:

 1. Review authenticator for a potential denial of service attack.(CWE 285, 400)
-Code in file ember-simple-auth/addon/authenticators/oauth2-implicit-grant.js is used for accessing client-side token as an argument â€˜dataâ€™ when used to authenticate using Facebook, Gmail, Microsoft or GitHub account.
+Code in file ember-simple-auth/addon/authenticators/oauth2-implicit-grant.js is used for accessing client-side token as an argument 'data' when used to authenticate using Facebook, Gmail, Microsoft or GitHub account.

 ```
 restore(data) {